Before You Arrive

 Helpful Hints

 * The farmhouse has narrow passages and low ceilings.
 There are numerous stairs both inside the farmhouse and outside in the garden.
-Need a better description?
-Listen to this description from New York Beyond Sight.

 * Food and drink cannot be consumed inside the farmhouse.